whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/justynafield-m4.markdown

 [Link to my Blog Post](https://medium.com/@justyna.field/jumping-into-open-source-a-head-first-approach-to-contributing-to-an-existing-code-base-2b3961a4ea5e)

 ## Gear up
 Our group lead the session on UX/UI.
-We discussed the differences between UX and UI, provided examples of good and bad UX/UI, we also talked about Design Thinking.
-We created a slack channel for our gearup group and invited participating students.
+We discussed the differences between the two, provided examples of good and bad UX/UI, we also talked about Design Thinking.
+We created a slack channel for our gear-up group and invited participating students.
 It was an interesting experience running a GearUp, it allowed me to see it 'from the other side'.

 ------------------